lotabout/skim.vim/README.md

 ```

 For advanced uses, you can pass an options dictionary to the function.
 The set
-of options is pretty much identical to that for `fzf#run` only with the
+of options is pretty much identical to that for `skim#run` only with the
 following exceptions:

 - `reducer` (funcref)